Cyclopropane fatty acid

 Cyclopropane fatty acids (CPA) are a subgroup of fatty acids that contain a cyclopropane group.

+Occurrence

-Although they are usually rare, the seed oil from lychee contains nearly 40% CPAs in the form of triglycerides.
+Although cyclopropane fatty acids are usually rare, the seed oil from lychee contains nearly 40% CPAs in the form of their triglycerides.

+Olibanic acids are cyclopropane-containing undecylic acids that are implicated for their distinctive odor of frankincense.

 Biosynthesis

 CPAs are derived from unsaturated fatty acids by cyclopropanation.
 The methylene donor is a methyl group on S-adenosylmethionine (SAM).
 The conversion is catalyzed by cyclopropane-fatty-acyl-phospholipid synthase.
 The mechanism is proposed to involve transfer of a CH_{3}^{+} group from SAM to the alkene, followed by deprotonation of the newly attached methyl group and ring closure.